Skip to search results

 90%+ (pure flipper)4434,96710.46%P+2.547%$1.02M

-Newtek, Live Oak, Columbia — three routing fingerprints.
+Newtek, Live Oak, Columbia — three distinct sold/held pricing patterns.

-Newtek Bank NA’s 74.8% aggregate flip rate is the volume-weighted average of two book shapes.
-Sold cohort prices P+3.00% flat across every band.
-Unsold cohort holds the sub-$150K tail — 1,419 loans at an average P+5.14% that the secondary market would not bid at 110+.
+Newtek Bank NA’s 74.8% aggregate sale rate is the volume-weighted average of two distinct book shapes.
+The sold cohort prices at P+3.00% essentially flat across size bands; the retained cohort holds the sub-$150K tail — 1,419 loans at an average P+5.14% that did not clear the pool market at prevailing bids.

 $0-$150K60.6%P+3.01%P+5.49%+2.48